breezy-team/breezy/doc/user_manual/configuration.rst

 ^^^^^

 These change the way in which the plugin operates.
 They can be set depending on the type of package you are building.
+If none of these are set then `normal mode`_ is used.

   * ``merge = True``

-    Turns on merge mode.
+    Turns on `merge mode`_.
 This is where only the ``debian/`` directory is versioned.
-It uses and ``orig.tar.gz`` for the upstream and combines the two before building.
+It uses an ``orig.tar.gz`` for the upstream and combines the two before building.
 It works with both the ``debian/`` directory in the branch, or the contents of ``debian/`` (e.g. ``rules``, ``control``) directly in the top level directory of the branch.
 (Defaults to ``False``).